perses/perses/docs/plugins/creation.md

 1. Create a new plugin module and plugin using the `percli plugin generate` command.
 This will create a new folder with the required structure and files.
 2. Optionally, add more plugins to the module using the `percli plugin generate` command.
 This will edit and add the necessary files, keeping the required plugin module structure.
+3. Install the required dependencies using `npm install`.
-3. Implement the plugin:
+4. Implement the plugin:
    - For a Datasource plugin:
      - Edit the datasource client to connect it to your datasource.
      - Edit the Cuelang schema file in the `schemas/datasources/<plugin-name>` folder.
 This file will be used to validate the plugin data model when a datasource is stored.
      - Edit the JSON example of the schema in the same folder.
-     - If migration is required, create a `schemas/datasources/<plugin-name>/migrate` folder and add the migration Cuelang schema file.
+     - To enable Grafana migration, create a `schemas/datasources/<plugin-name>/migrate` folder and define the migration logic as a Cuelang schema file.
    - For a Query plugin:
      - Edit the Cuelang schema file in the `schemas/queries/<plugin-name>` folder.
 This file will be used to validate the plugin data model when a dashboard is stored.
      - Edit the JSON example of the schema in the same folder.
      - If migration is required, create a `schemas/queries/<plugin-name>/migrate` folder and add the migration Cuelang schema file.
+     - Implement your query as a React component located in the `queries/<plugin-name>` folder.
    - For a Variable plugin:
      - Edit the Cuelang schema file in the `schemas/variables/<plugin-name>` folder.
 This file will be used to validate the plugin data model when a variable is stored.
      - Edit the JSON example of the schema in the same folder.